dalaobi/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Master of University of Texas at Arlington

 # Organizations/Affiliations
 organizations: